MultiX-Amsterdam/multix-docs/exam.md

 This document is created by Yen-Chia Hsu when running the data science course for the Bachelor Information Science program.

-A digital exam means that students take the exam using some software on the computer.
+A digital exam means that students take the exam using software tools.
 The exam is typically conducted in a physical room with computers.
 This document explains what to do before, during, and after digital exams.
 This document also assumes that the digital exam uses [ANS](http://ans.app/)